segmentio/segment-docs/src/guides/usage-and-billing/mtus-and-throughput.md

 On that page you will see what plan you're on, what data volumes your plan includes, and how much data you used during a billing period.
 If you have used data volumes past what your bill includes, the page will provide information about what volume of data was in overage and what your overage rate is.

-## What is the difference between an event and an object?"
+## What is the difference between an event and an object?

 Events append only data streams, akin to "facts" in data warehousing parlance, and objects are dimensional values that may be updated based on changes in state upstream.
 Each source will note if it is object-based or event-based in its documentation.

-## How does my event and object volume impact my pricing?"
+## How does my event and object volume impact my pricing?

 We allow for each workspace to send up to 250 API calls + objects per MTU.
 This means that on a plan with a 10,000 MTU limit you can send up to 2.5M API calls + objects per month.
 Most customers will never hit this limit; business plans are eligible for custom limits.